1) What should guests bring along?

 The state of Utah disallows consumption of alcohol in or around a vehicle.
 Thank you for respecting this very sensitive issue.

 Fact.
-Yeti sightings have been reported and documented on Moab rock petroglyphs by the indigenous Ute Indians for millenium.
-The most often reported Yeti sightings occur in the Kane Creek, Lockhart Basin, and Hidden Lake areas.
-Yeti loves vactioning in Moab just as much as anybody else.
+Yeti sightings have been reported and documented on Moab rock petroglyphs by the indigenous Ute Indians for millennium.
+The most often reported Yeti sightings occur in the Kane Creek, Lockhart Basin, and along the Mill Creek area of lower Flat Pass Road.
+Yeti loves vacationing in Moab just as much as anybody else.
 Think about it, if you were a Yeti where would you hang out?
-In the event of a Yeti sighting make certain that you don’t move fast, do not approach it, step back slowly away from it while maintaining eye contact, and do not turn around and run from it.
+In the event of a Yeti sighting make certain that you don’t approach it, then slowly step backwards away from it while maintaining constant eye contact, and whatever you do don’t turn away and run from it.